xumarcus/orbital22-wemeet/README.md

 - No idea why validation fails to autoconfigure in Spring Boot `2.6.7` but works in `2.6.3`.
 - Whenever possible, use `Set` in models to avoid `MultipleBagFetchException`
 - `user` is a keyword in Postgres.
 Breaking change in migration changelog is needed to rectify.
+- Even without `release` migrations are run when the application boots.
+Just for the UI/UX.